mattlean/lean-js-app-starter/docs/developing/javascript-typescript.md

 In this case, `npm run build:watch` runs webpack which will create new builds when changes occur to the source code.
 Then `npm run start:debug` runs nodemon which will run the app process and then restart it after webpack finishes a new build.

-The recommend method is the `dev` `package.json` script that essentially does all of this for you except in [a better way with concurrently](https://github.com/open-cli-tools/concurrently):
+The recommend method is to use the `dev` `package.json` script that essentially does all of this for you except in [a better way with concurrently](https://github.com/open-cli-tools/concurrently):

 ```
 npm run dev